 As of 2020, Sky Sports also offered live coverage of pre-season testing, allowing viewers to soak up all eight hours of running across each and every one of the six days and also the three that took place for the 2021 season.

 As well as the Sky Sports F1 TV channel, subscribers can also watch all the action on the move through the Sky Go app.
 It can be downloaded for your phone (Android and Apple), laptop or tablet, meaning viewers can keep up to date with all the action on the go.

-If that’s not enough to keep on top of the action then viewers can dive deeper by heading over to Sky Race Control – it’s available via the red button on the Sky Sports F1 channel and Sky Sports iPad app.
+If that is not enough to keep on top of the action then viewers can dive deeper by heading over to Sky Race Control – it’s available via the red button on the Sky Sports F1 channel and Sky Sports iPad app.

 Features include race coverage, official Formula 1 timing showing times of all 20 drivers in every session and three selective on-board camera feeds alternating between certain drivers.

 Sky F1 Schedule & TV Guide

 The fact Sky gave Formula 1 its own standalone channel shows just how important the series is to the pay-TV broadcaster.

 And such is the quality, several broadcasters from around the world simply use Sky Sports F1’s coverage on their own network.